Ligament Injury Treatment in NYC

 Diagnosis & Treatment

-If a severely torn ligament is suspected, an exam by an orthopedic surgeon is the likely first step to proper treatment.
+If a severely torn ligament is suspected, an exam by an orthopaedic surgeon is the likely first step to proper treatment.
 Along with a discussion about symptoms and medical history, Dr. Haar will conduct a physical examination of the affected joint, likely comparing the injured joint to its uninjured opposite and inspecting for abnormalities.

 If further examination is required, imaging tests, such as an X-ray or MRI, may be ordered to provide a more detailed assessment of the injury.